hichamelhady/Sankey-diagram/README.md

 ## Examples :

-* this infographic shows the number of Bachelor degrees awarded in engineering & CS in the US in 2016 :
+* This infographic shows the number of Bachelor degrees awarded in engineering & CS in the US in 2016 :
 Here are the most know tools used to create sankey diagram.

 <table border="0">